matteofortier/MTA_EDA_Project/Project Proposal.md

 The following datasets will be used:

 - MTA Turnstile Data - Used to measure the foot traffic of stations at a given day at a given 4 hour interval.
 Obtained via http://web.mta.info/developers/turnstile.html.
 - Past Concerts Archive for MSG - Used to obtain dates of when previous concerts were hosted at MSG.
 Obtained via https://www.concertarchives.org/venues/madison-square-garden--4?page=1&year=2019#concert-table

-What is an individual sample/unit of analysis in this project?
-What characteristics/features do you expect to work with?

-If modeling, what will you predict as your target?
+2019 data for the above datasets will be used with the assumption that 2019 is a more accurate representation of typical concert and travel behaviours.

+The unit of analysis for this project will be the foot traffic (calculated via entries and exits) of a given station for a given day for a given 4 hour interval.
+This unit of analysis will potentially allow for a relationship to be observed when a concert is held at MSG.
+34 St - Penn Station will be a particular station to analyse.

+The station, date, time, entries and exits features of the MTA dataset are expected to be used.

 **Tools:**